nmargaret384-creator/DATA-TOOLS-FINAL-PROJECT/README.md

 ### Run tests

-To confirm your setup works:
+To confirm your setup works;

 Try inserting a new performer or event.